ninetails/starter/README.md

   * .editorconfig
   * .eslintrc with eslint-config-standard
   * .travis.yml with eslint
+  * package.json
+    * adding husky running eslint

 ## What it will not do

 * Generate README.md and LICENSE because it can be generated at creating repository or using a generator/template
-* Install npm stuff or creating package.json